tankalasaiambica/machine_learning-projects/README.md

 # machine_learning-projects
-In this repository there are some projects related to machince learning
+In this repository there are some projects related to machince learning and data science, datasets are also provided